anyaevostinar/anyaevostinar.github.io/classes/361-w21/project.md

 **X selects for Y given Z.**

 # Paper/GUI
-You will have an option on how to report on the outcomes of your simluation experiments.
-You will be able to either write a traditional scientific paper and/or create a GUI using Empirical's GUI tools.
+To report on your findings, you will write a traditional scientific paper and create a GUI using Empirical's GUI tools.
 We will spend time in class discussing both of these and more details will be provided on how they will be graded.

 # Grading
 Most of your grade in this course relates to the project in one way or another: